Volunteering

 Songs for the Troops

-This booklet was printed by the Salvation Army for use during wartime church services in Toronto.
+This booklet was printed by the Salvation Army for use in wartime church services in Toronto.
 It includes many songs, both religious and patriotic, as well as prayers and Bible verses.

 The A.R.P.
 Bulletin

-The A.R.P Bulletin is published by the Office of Civil Air Raid Precautions as a short newspaper that covered regional and war-related topics.
+The A.R.P Bulletin was published by the Office of Civil Air Raid Precautions as a short newspaper that covered regional and war-related topics.

 Come on Canada!